 In a warming climate, the frequency and intensity of atmospheric rivers, flooding, and extended droughts in California are steeply on the rise.
 California water managers are pivoting toward expanding floodplains to proactively capture floodwaters.
 Meanwhile, over 200 groups are developing groundwater sustainability plans across the state.

 How are efforts to manage surface water and groundwater connected?
-It’s all about a shift in our understanding about aquifers.
+It’s all about a shift in our understanding of aquifers.

 This new piece of the California water puzzle - knowing where percolation channels lead to deeper groundwater storage - could fundamentally change floodplain restoration design.